 - Support specialist homelessness services and social housing

-- Generate an income for reinvestment into Habitat for Humanity Australia’s other important programs.
+- Generate an income for reinvestment into the Habitat Women program and Habitat for Humanity Australia’s other important programs.

 How does Habitat Women help women?